SignBot: Learning Human-to-Humanoid Sign Language Interaction

-To overcome this challenge, we introduce SignBot, an expressive robotic sign language framework designed for seamless interaction with sign language users.
-Our framework integrates an embodied cerebellum, which controls the balance and movements of a humanoid robot, and a generative cerebral that is responsible for comprehending received sign language and generating corresponding gestures for communication.
+To overcome these challenges, we introduce SignBot, an expressive robotic sign language framework designed for seamless interaction with sign language users.
+Figure \ref{fig:intro} illustrates the motivation of our work.
 SignBot mainly consists of three key components: 1) \textit{Motion Retargeting}, which maps the action sequences from human sign language datasets into a format compatible with robotic kinematics \cite{cheng2024expressive, qin2023anyteleop}.
-2) \textit{Policy Training (SignBot's Cerebellum)}, which enables humanoid robots to first learn diverse sign language motions in a simulated environment with a decoupled policy \cite{he2024omnih2o, fu2024mobile, cheng2024expressive}.
+2) \textit{Policy Training (SignBot's Cerebellum)}, which enables humanoid robots to first learn diverse sign language motions in a simulated environment with a decoupled policy \cite{he2024omnih2o, cheng2024expressive}.
 Specifically, we utilize decoupled body policies to learn the entire sign language gesture.
 The upper body, including the hands, learns to track the target sign language poses through imitation learning, while the lower body maintains a stable standing posture using an RL policy.
-3) \textit{Sign Language Interaction (SignBot's Cerebral)} integrates a sign language translator \cite{li2025uni}, a sign language responder \cite{deepseek2025deepseek}, and a sign language generator \cite{zuo2024soke}, enabling the robot to understand user expressions and respond appropriately in sign language.
-To ensure stability while executing sign language gestures, we utilize a substantial amount of training data in the simulation to enhance its stability.
-By combining these elements, our framework enhances real-time human-robot interaction, bridging the communication gap between sign language users and embodied humanoid robot systems.
+3) \textit{Sign Language Interaction (SignBot's Cerebral)} integrates a sign language translator \cite{li2025uni}, a sign language responder \cite{deepseek2025deepseek}, and a sign language generator, enabling the robot to understand user expressions and respond appropriately in sign language.
+By combining these elements, our framework enhances real-time human-robot interaction, bridging the communication gap between sign language users and embodied robot systems.

-We design various experiments to verify the performance of SignBot under Goal-Tracking and Cumulative Rewards metrics and visualize the poses of humanoid robots performing sign language.
-Experimental results show that SignBot exhibits {\it accuracy}, {\it generalization}, {\it naturalness}, and {\it robustness} with various datasets and robots.
-Overall, the main contributions of our paper are as follows: